Michael Sauter

-Michael Sauter (born 5 October 2004) is a German-Swiss racing driver of Japanese descent currently racing in the Formula Regional Japanese Championship for Birth Racing Project.
+Michael Sauter (born 5 October 2004) is a German-Swiss racing driver of Japanese descent.
+He became the 2024 champion of the Formula Regional Japanese Championship.

 Career

 Karting

 Coming from a family with a racing background, Sauter started karting at the age of seven and began to compete in the Swiss Championship in 2013.
 He raced in go-karts until the end of 2020, winning the Vega Trofeo in 2014 and 2016 respectively, missing out on the chance of the 2015 title due to a ski accident.